Healthy Alternatives to the Thanksgiving Menu (Recipes Included!)

 Sumptuous Sides

-Here’s where the Thanksgiving feast is really customized.
+Here’s where you can really build a healthy Thanksgiving menu.
 Depending on traditions, regional influences or cultural preferences, the banquet table can be filled with a wide array of side options.
 Here are just a few:

 Green Bean Casserole